rudolfs/dotfiles/README.md

-Home is where the dotfiles are.
+$HOME is where the dotfiles are.